Documentation

 • Jobs, Cron

-Jobs, cron tasks and batch processes are very good candidates for FaaS.
-The scaling model of AWS Lambda can lead to very high throughput in queue processing, and the pay-per-use billing model can sometimes result in drastic costs reduction.
+Jobs, cron tasks, and batch processes are very good candidates for FaaS.
+The scaling model of AWS Lambda can lead to very high throughput in queue processing, and the pay-per-use billing model can sometimes result in drastic cost reductions.

 Using Bref, it is possible to implement cron jobs and queue workers using PHP.
 Bref also provides integration with popular queue libraries, like Laravel Queues and Symfony Messenger.